ga-chicago/wdi-10-hw3-functions-old/README.md

 // This string reverse function is totally sick, bra.
 // I took it from http://link-to-awesome-js-resource.com/post1234-reverse-string.html
 // It uses method chaining to send output of the String.prototype.split() library
-// function to the .reverse() and then to the .reverse() .join() Array library
+// function to the .reverse() and then to the .reverse() and .join() Array library
 // functions, respectively.
 I am inspired by its elegance. function reverse(s) {
   return s.split('').reverse().join('');
 }
 ```

-1. Read about the Array method [(Array.prototype.reduce()] on MDN.
+1. Read about the Array method Array.prototype.reduce() on MDN.
 Create a new answer to the "Sum Array" problem above using the method.
 We will talk about array helper methods more in class next week.

 2. Create a second palindrome function, `fancyPalindrome` such that not only spaces are ignored, but also any character that is not a letter of the English alphabet.
 In other words, your function should still return true if you pass in `"R@d@r"` or `"Sit! (on a potato pan), Otis!!!"` or `"aromora12345"` as arguments.